choria-io/website/docs/content/autoagents/managing/_index.md

 Each node hosting Machines will return their list of instances and details about each, significantly you note the current state and what are possible transition.

-If you are coding management tools againt this use the `id` to later interact with a specific machine or be sure to add enough identifying information since it's possible to run the same machine with the same name at different versions in the same Choria Server.
+If you are coding management tools againt this use the `id`, `name`, `version`, `path` and any combination of these to later interact with a specific machine or be sure to add enough identifying information since it's possible to run the same machine with the same name at different versions in the same Choria Server.

+To assist in managing a running Machine you can also see here what are available transitions in its current state.

 ```nohighlight
 $ mco rpc choria_util machine_states